Last Updated on November 27, 2023 by Ankit Kochar

 Transmission media in computer networks is also known as communication channels that are used to send information from a source or transmitter to a receiver.
 It is a physical way for electromagnetic signals to transport data.
 With LAN, information is transmitted in the form of bits.
 The transmission media in computer networks can moderate the transmission of telecommunications signals.

-Types of Transmission Media include:
+Types of Transmission Media in Computer Networks